 We never store your login data on our servers.
 The data gets deleted as soon as you close your session.

-If you’ve installed the SDK, you can run our CLI command to create and open a login session for a given website.
+Once you install the Python SDK, you can run our CLI command to create and open a login session for a given website.

 simplex login {website_url}